-Although mixed emotions were exhibited concerning a date for the one of our main reasons referendum to be voted on, absolutely a waste of taxserious consideration should be given to changing the previous scheduled date of February's Special Election to May (45 days later).
+Although mixed emotions were exhibited concerning a date for the serious consideration should be given to changing the previous scheduled date of February's Special Election to May (45 days later).

 It is my opinion that the previously scheduled date should not have been changed.